maztas-tech/maztas-tech/README.md

 - 👋 Hi, I’m @maztas-tech
 - 🧑🏻‍💼 Currently working on hobby projects
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and spring framework

 <!---
 maztas-tech/maztas-tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.